You can cure tooth decay with this DIY remineralizing toothpaste. It takes some commitment and a lifestyle change, but

 Store this in an 8 ounce Mason jar.

 This tooth powder has no fillers.
 Every part is essential.
 Initially buying the ingredients may seem expensive, but it will give you many months of tooth powder for your efforts.

 Mix calcium, clay, baking soda, and Himalayan salt in glass bowl.
 Whisk it to blend it thoroughly.
 Add peppermint eo (reduce the amount to your personal preference), myrrh eo, and clove eo.
 Divide between two ½ cup jelly jars.
 Cap tightly.

 How to use this remineralizing tooth powder to cure tooth decay:

 Moisten the toothbrush under the tap.
 Use plain, unfluoridated water.
 If your water is fluoridated it’s better to use filtered water to brush your teeth.
 Fluoride will bind to your teeth preventing remineralization with calcium.
 Floride is also harmful to the thyroid, filling the iodine receptors, and inhibiting iodine uptake.

-Stick your moistened toothbrush in the jar and take up some of the tooth powder on the brush.
+Stick your moistened toothbrush in the jar and take up a tiny amount of the tooth powder on the brush.